-You can be single, in a relationship or married, God calls you to be set apart for His plans.
-There are times when each one of us, as a single or parent, we can feel the poke or prompt that we, ourselves, or our kids should be doing this or should be doing that.
+You can be single, in a relationship, or married, God calls you to be set apart for His plans.
+There are times when each one of us, as single parents or co-parenting, we can feel the poke or prompt that we, ourselves, or our kids should be doing this or should be doing that.
 We may feel pressured to wear trendy clothes or for our children to wear trendy clothes.
 We may feel pressured individually or encourage our child to look a certain way, maybe its nose piercings or tattoos.

 Maybe, we feel pressured to be a certain way because we want to be noticed.
 We may ponder, “I just want to fit in, I’m the parent, I want to be a friend, or I don’t like conflict just peace, I will follow the crowd or give my kid whatever they want so they fit in.”
 We tell ourselves, “I should make sure that I’m not being a bad example of a Christian”.

-It is a battle with appearance, Gods’ path, or the cultures.
+It is a battle with appearance, God’spath, or cultures.
 Struggling with comparison to other people can bring us to a place of sin.
 It can happen to adults and kids.
-Before we know it, we may compromise and decide or let our kid wear whatever they want, watch on media whatever, or do something against the ways of God.
+Before we know it, we may compromise and decide or let our kids wear whatever they want, watch on media whatever, or do something against the ways of God.